psergicv/ftp-info-checker/README.md

 3. Enter a single IP, multiple IPs (comma-separated), or a file containing IPs.

+## Update 1
+- Added the possibility to navigate through FTP folders after a successfull connection
+- Added the possibility to download the files from folders

 ## Disclaimer
 This script is intended for educational purposes and ethical testing only.
 Do not use it to scan IPs or systems without explicit permission from their owners.